LIGA-UFBA/seismic-method-classes/README.md

 ### Devito installation guide

->It is recommended to install Devito under a Conda or Virtualenv environment.
+>It is recommended to install Devito under an environment management system, like Conda or Virtualenv.
 This guide assumes the user will use a Conda environment.

 1. Create a conda environment with python>=3.10